alanjones2/Alan-Jones-article-code/Wikitable/draft2.md

 _The Mercedes F1 team in the 2016 Monaco GP.
 Image by [Andrew Walks](https://flickr.com/photos/97811441@N07/26772038553), CC-BY-2.0._

 Wikipedia is a fantastic resource but doesn't particularily lend itself to use by data analysts.
-The data in the articles is designed to be looked at not processed and so doesn't necessarily provide a tidy resource.
+The data in the articles is designed to be looked at by people not processed by a computer and so it doesn't necessarily provide an immediately usable resource.
 But Python and Pandas give us the tools to both scrape and clean the Wikipedia data.

 In a Wikipedia table there is often more than one piece of data in a single column.
 For example, in the Formula 1 data that we are going to look at, there is one column that contains the position in which a driver finishes a race.
 Great.

 The problem is that the data is appended with codes that indicate whether the driver started on pole position, whether they drove the fastest lap, if they retired and other possible outcomes.
+This is not something that is directly usable.

 But Pandas comes to the rescue by first of all allowing us to scrape the data from Wikipedia tables and second to clean up that data so that we can process it effectively.